osageev/osageev.github.io/_posts/2025-06-15-introducing-smartlooper.md

 The answer was simple and immediate: I wanted to create a groove at my piano, and then play along with it.
 That's it.
 But I didn’t want just another looping pedal.
 I wanted the groove played as if I were holding it down myself — keeping the feel, and also letting it gradually evolve and unfold.

 So that’s what we made.
 And it's turning out to be one of the funnest AI-music tools I’ve had the opportunity to use.
 (And it's still in development--- so it's evolving in exciting ways.)
 I believe part of what makes it engaging is that the AI is secondary: it is just ***a means to a creative end***.
-And while that end, i.e. an intelligent dynamic looping framework, is one of those concepts which might seem obvious in hindsight, <!--and perhaps easy to run with once it's been outlined.
+And while that end, i.e. an intelligent dynamic looping framework, is one of those concepts that might seem obvious in hindsight, <!--and perhaps easy to run with once it's been outlined.
 (Though if it were really that obvious, I'd think we'd have had systems doing this years ago.) --> it fills a gap, it sounds great, and the tech is ripe for it.
 We’re excited by all of it.

 This post introduces SmartLooper from a musician's point of view.
 We’ll share more demos and technical details in future posts.
 But first, here’s how it all started.